How to Get Free Income Tax Filing Help

 In-person.
 You go to a Tax-Aide site with your documents and the return is done at that time.

 One-visit scan.
 You take your documents to a Tax-Aide site, where the volunteer makes a digital copy and stores it in IRS-provided software.
 The tax return gets prepared remotely, and the volunteer contacts you online to finish and file the return.
-Obviously, you need Internet access for this option.
+You need Internet access for this option.

 Two-visit scan.
 You have your documents scanned and stored, as above, and a volunteer prepares your return.
 On the second visit, a volunteer helps you finish the return and provides a printed copy.